U.S. Big Tech Frontend System Design in Practice: For Frontend Developers Who Don't Want to Remain Just Simple Implementers

 But there is an even bigger change.

-AI is not just changing the way we develop, but is changing the UI structure of the product itself.
+AI is not just changing the way we develop; it is changing the UI structure of the product itself.

 In traditional UI, users performed every step themselves.

-They entered search terms, selected filters, checked results, clicked buttons, and moved to the next screen.
+They entered search terms, selected filters, checked the results, clicked buttons, and moved to the next screen.

 But in Agentic UI, the user states the goal first.